Private Internet Access Review 2020

 Compatibility – How many devices does PIA VPN support?

-PIA VPN is compatible with all common operating systems and devices.
-You get dedicated apps for Windows, MacOS, Linux, Android, and iOS as well as browser extensions for Chrome and Firefox.
+PIA VPN supports 10 simultaneous connections from a single account.
+It supports all common operating systems and devices including Windows, macOS, Linux, Android, and iOS as well as browser extensions for Chrome and Firefox.

 PIA VPN for Windows